 The Parliamentary Ombudsmen is required, upon any person’s application, to disclose the personal data that is being processed in the office of the Parliamentary Ombudsmen regarding the applicant (abstract of registration entries).
 The General Data Protection Regulation also provides that an applicant is entitled to request that a rectification of the data be made, and, under certain circumstances, even a deletion of information.
-A data subject is also entitled to complain to the supervisory authority, the Swedish Data Inspection Board, if that person is of the opinion that the information had been processed in violation of applicable rules.
+A data subject is also entitled to complain to the supervisory authority, the Swedish Authority for Privacy Protection, if that person is of the opinion that the information had been processed in violation of applicable rules.

 Data processor and data protection officer